-An excellent detailed account of the action can be found at the Yorkshire history website and a U.S. version at the US Naval Academy website.
+An excellent detailed account of the action can be found at the US Naval Academy website.

 SCARBOROUGH Convict transport ship of 430 tons, built at Scarborough in 1782.

-SCARBOROUGH Paddle Steamer.
-The Flickr website has a photograph of the Scarborough, built Blackwall 1866, Lewis and stockwell, 142 gross tonnage, Length 149.8 ft, Owners United Steam Packet Company Ltd. Gainsboro.
+SCARBOROUGH Side Paddle Steamer.
+The Flickr website (Philip Sizer) has two photographs of the Scarborough, built Blackwall 1866, by Lewis and stockwell, 142 gross tonnage, Length 149.8 ft, Owners United Steam Packet Company Ltd. Gainsboro.
 Passenger vessel east coast and rivers until 1914.
-Hired as water boat during WW1.
+Used as an Admiralty water supply vessel during WW1.
 In 1910 and 1915 she was owned by East Coast Passenger Services Ltd., Hull and in 1920 she was owned by Theodor Shipping Co.
 Ltd., Newcastle.
 British Register closed 1922.

 SCARBOROUGH Trawler, built 1897, steel, screw steamer, built Mackie & Thomson, Govan.
 1st Owner Hagerup and Doughty, (GY266).
 Hired by the Admiralty 1915 - 1919 as a minesweeper.
 Subsequent owners: 1925 Consolidated Fisheries, Lowestoft.